etiennebacher/conductor/docs/reference.md

 `canClickTarget`
 Allow the highlighted element to be clicked.
 Default is `TRUE`.

+`advanceOn`
+An action on the page which should advance shepherd to the next step.
+It should be a list with a string selector and an event name.

+`scrollTo`
+Should the element be scrolled to when this step is shown?
+Default is `TRUE`.

 `cancelIcon`
 A list of two elements: `enabled` is a boolean indicating whether a "close" icon should be displayed (default is `TRUE`); `label` is the